toddledev/documentation/docs/12-workflows/01-overview/index.md

 ## Difference between formulas and actions

 [Formulas](/formulas/overview) in Nordcraft are pure functions.
 This means that they do not have side effects.
-Workflows, on the other hand, are designed to have effects.
+Workflows, on the other hand, are designed to have side effects.
 They work in a "when this happens, do that" manner.

 [Actions](/actions/overview) and workflows are similar, but have a few key differences: